 - Relies on a systematic approach to identify and critically evaluate risks/opportunities

 - Ensures that all involved parties understand who makes decisions, how those decisions are implemented, and what the roles and responsibilities of participants are when an incident occurs

 - Allows companies to budget for and secure the necessary resources to support critical business activities before, during, and after a major crisis event

-- Helps the company stay in business through a time of crisis
+- Helps the company stay in business through a time of crisis and/or significant changes

 Business Continuity Development Process